evagian/Naive-Bayes-classifier-R-/README.md

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```
+Instructions

+The goal of this assignment is to study the Naïve Bayes classifier in a bit more detail.
+It is really important to understand how the basic probabilities are calculated and used in the Naïve Bayes classifier.
+To do this, we are going to build a simple artificial data set and perform some of the calculations performed by the model by hand.
+Be sure to review your notes and the lab before beginning this assignment.
+There is a bit of reading involved but you don’t have to write a lot of code to complete this assignment – a single afternoon of focused work should suffice.
+As always, please let me know if you have any difficulties in understanding the assignment.
+You should submit your markdown file and make sure it runs.
+Also – please don’t write anything in Greek in the markdown file, your submission should be in English.

 ## Question 1
+Simply execute the following series of commands to create an artificial data
+set:

 ```{r }
 d1	<- c(1,	0,	0,	1,	0,	0,	0,	1)